stoplightio/elements/docs/guides/great-api-docs.md

 API Reference Documentation is the main purpose of the API Component (a.k.a the `elements-api` Web Component, or `import { API } from '@stoplight/elements';`).

 This documentation focuses on all the endpoints (a.k.a "operations") available in an API and helps explain potential input and output values that can be in requests and responses.
-Some API reference documentation only show an example, but it's more useful to expand on that and explain not just what those values mean, but what other values could also be valid in various contexts.
+Some API reference documentation only shows an example, but it's more useful to expand on that and explain not just what those values mean, but what other values could also be valid in various contexts.

 Elements groups them by tags and uses their summary in the sidebar, then shows off all the request and response information.
 For example, which security schemes are needed to talk to the endpoint, with example request code showing how users can try talking to it?
 It also shows important validations, such as a property has to be a number, has a minimum value, or has to be an email address.